true crime

 Housemate's eerie account.

-Two-and-a-half years on from the brutal murders that shocked the world, chilling new details have come to light — and they've come straight from inside the house.
+Two-and-a-half years on from the brutal murders, chilling details came to light — and they came from inside the house.

 Dylan Mortensen shared her account, saying that she had no idea her housemates were being murdered on that awful night.